-The programme helps to understand the mechanisms that underlie psychological processes, as well as psychiatric and neurological disorders, and will provide you with the laboratory skills and the competencies needed to conduct fundamental and preclinical research into these disorders and mechanisms.
+The programme helps to understand the mechanisms of psychological processes, as well as psychiatric and neurological disorders, and will provide you with the laboratory skills and knowledge to conduct basic and pre-clinical research into these disorders and mechanisms.

 Program and structure